groue/GRMustache/README.md

 - For MacOS development, add `include/GRMustache.h` and `lib/libGRMustache4-MacOS.a` to your project.
 - For iOS development, add `include/GRMustache.h` and `lib/libGRMustache4-iOS.a` to your project.

-GRMustache can target MacOS down to 10.6 Snow Leopard, and iOS down to version 3.
-However, APIs based on Objective-C blocks and NSURL are only available from iOS4.

 Alternatively, you may use [CocoaPods](https://github.com/CocoaPods/CocoaPods): append `dependency 'GRMustache'` to your Podfile.

-In its current version, CocoaPods exposes private headers that you should not rely on, because future versions of GRMustache may change them, without notice, in an incompatible fashion.
-Make sure you only import `GRMustache.h`.
+GRMustache targets MacOS down to 10.6 Snow Leopard, iOS down to version 3, and only depends on the Foundation framework.

 ### 2. Import "GRMustache.h" and start rendering templates